derekburgess/jaws/docs/storage/repositories.md

 including limits, missing endpoints, metadata fallback, history order, port roles, and directional byte counts.

+## ExperimentIndexRepository

+`ExperimentIndexRepository` stores only graph-discovery metadata for immutable experiment specifications and append-only execution attempts.
+One `ExperimentRunIndex` snapshot binds a run ID to the content-addressed experiment/specification digest, lifecycle state and timestamps, optional terminal failure code, optional superseded run, and a paired canonical artifact URI/checksum.
+It never contains complete specifications, findings, metrics, logs, or result payloads.

+New runs must start in `created`.
+Transitions require the state observed by the caller, follow the shared run lifecycle, and cannot rewrite experiment identity, specification digest, creation time, or supersession.
+Successful runs require a finalized artifact;
+artifact metadata is allowed only on terminal runs, rejects credential-bearing URIs, and cannot be changed afterward because terminal states have no outgoing transition.
+A rerun may supersede only an existing terminal run of the same experiment.

+The in-memory and Neo4j implementations share one behavioral contract covering duplicates, missing and stale runs, immutable identity, ordered discovery, artifact publication, and supersession.
+Neo4j normalizes each snapshot into `JAWS_EXPERIMENT` and `JAWS_EXPERIMENT_RUN` nodes with `RUN_OF` and optional `SUPERSEDES` relationships.
+Canonical portable experiment bundles remain a Milestone 5 responsibility and must be able to rebuild this graph index.

 ## Retention service

 `RetentionPolicy` declares independent rules for raw packets, capture metadata, profile